e-turcotte/Project-RAVE/logicGeneration/CombLogic/README.md

 6. The results are stored into "example_comb.v", or if you provided a custom file [fileName], it will be in [fileName].v

-7. The resulting file can now be added to any project as a functinal model.
+7. The resulting file can now be added to any project as a functinal module.
 If you only want the code though, the file can be opened with your choice of file editor and its contents copied.